-Just add 1 teaspoon of Oregon grape essence to 4 ounces of warm distilled water.
-Apply 10 drops of this mixture into each ear of your dog and gently massage.
+Just add one teaspoon of Oregon grape essence to 4 ounces of warm distilled water.
+Apply ten drops of this mixture into each ear of your dog and gently massage.
 Do this at least once a day.

 8. Green Tea Drops

-The antioxidants in green tea help to diminish swelling, keeping the ears clean.
+The antioxidants is in green tea help to diminish swelling keeping the ears clean.